 MINIMUM ACADEMIC PERFORMANCE

-Two quarters prior to the quarter in which a student anticipates graduating, the student should:
+Two semesters prior to the semester in which a student anticipates graduating, the student should:

 1. Confer with his or her program office staff;

-2. Consult the Graduate School’s website for deadlines, instructions on submitting his or her electronic thesis;
+2. Consult the Graduate School’s website for deadlines and instructions on submitting his or her electronic thesis;

 Application to Graduate

-Students must: 1) complete academic requirements, and 2) complete the official online Application to Graduate by the deadline for the quarter in which they expect to graduate.
-Deadlines are firm and failure to meet them will delay students’ graduation until the following quarter, when they must then submit a new application for their revised graduation date.
+Students must: 1) complete academic requirements, and 2) complete the official online Application to Graduate by the deadline for the semester in which they expect to graduate.
+Deadlines are firm and failure to meet them will delay students’ graduation until the following semester, when they must then submit a new application for their revised graduation date.
 Click here to view detailed graduation information.

 All students applying to graduate will be assessed a graduation application fee.
-The fee will be assessed each quarter a student applies for graduation.
-To obtain an exception to this rule a student must petition the Associate Dean of the Graduate School on the basis of an unforeseen circumstance that prevented graduation during the quarter for which the student last applied (e.g., documented medical issue).
+The fee will be assessed each semester a student applies for graduation.
+To obtain an exception to this rule a student must petition the Associate Dean of the Graduate School on the basis of an unforeseen circumstance that prevented graduation during the semester for which the student last applied (e.g., documented medical issue).